Why has the ongoing pandemic caused a surge in eating disorders?

 - Helping the young person in your care to engage with their support network, and to seek medical attention.

-- Be aware of the need for healthy social media habits particularly if a young person is exposed to unhelpful content.
+- Being aware of the need for healthy social media habits, particularly if a young person is exposed to unhelpful content.

 Join our Safeguarding Hub Newsletter Network